mobile-generator/mobile-generator/README.md

 `$ npm i mobile-generator`

-Read the [CLI usage](https://github.com/mobile-generator/mobile-generator/mobile-generator) to run CLI or start with [one of our example](https://github.com/mobile-generator/examples).
+Read the [CLI usage](##Usage) to run CLI or start with [one of our example](https://github.com/mobile-generator/examples).

-If you want more in-depth information about go-flutter, read the [wiki](https://github.com/mobile-generator/mobile-generator/wiki).
+If you want more in-depth information about mobile generator, read the [wiki](https://github.com/mobile-generator/mobile-generator/wiki).

 ## Supported platform